SIMPLE TIPS FOR HEALTHY EATING (+ FREE MEAL PLAN PRINTABLE)

 I hope you found these tips helpful!
 Pick and choose the ones that appeal to you and which you can incorporate into your daily life.

-Don’t stress yourself out by going to the extreme.
+Don’t stress yourself out by going to the extreme or trying to eat perfectly all the time.
 It’s just about being aware of little changes that could add up to big benefit.